-The Graduate Division has set a normative time to completion for the PhD in Sociology of 6 years although with Covid-19, the 2020 has a one-year extension and the older cohorts have two additional years.
+The Graduate Division has set a normative time to completion for the PhD in Sociology of 6 years although with Covid-19, the 2020 cohort has a one-year extension and the older cohorts have two additional years.
 We have designed the program so that students can make timely progress through the program.

-Coursework.
+Coursework

 Any student who is at risk of not finishing 201A-B, 271A-C, 2 280s, and 1 elective (8 courses total) within 4 semesters will receive a warning letter from the Committee on Academic Progress (CAP).
-This letter will state that if you do not make reasonable progress (goals and deadlines will depend on the situation and will be clearly specified) within 1 year, you will be put on academic probation.
-While on probation, you can register, but you cannot be employed as a GSR, GSI, or reader.
-Moreover, if you do not make the specified progress during the year you are on probation, you will receive a letter stating that your registration will be blocked.
+If the rate of progress does not improve by CAP's deadline, the student could be put on academic probation.